Operating Room Protocols for HCIRs

 In 2014, the Association of periOperative Registered Nurses (AORN) released a position statement on the role of the Health Care Industry Representative in the perioperative setting.

-• Representatives should work in conjunction with the Perioperative Nurse and Perioperative AdministratorThe Perioperative Nurse is responsible:
+• Representatives should work in conjunction with the Perioperative Nurse and Perioperative Administrator.

-• To verify that the patient has been informed about the presence of health care industry representative
+• Verifying that the patient has been informed about the presence of health care industry representative

-• To monitor the representative and facilitate their services to the team
+• Monitoring the representative and facilitating their services to the team

-• To make sure the representative is educated on all procedures and technology that will be encountered in the operating room
+• Making sure the representative is educated on all procedures and technology that will be encountered in the operating room

-• To develop policies and procedures that define the representative's role within the OR
+• Developing policies and procedures that define the representative's role within the OR

 Course Content Example 2: